Double Object Pronouns in Spanish

 El policía lleva las direcciones nos, a nosostros

 The subject the verb the direct object.
+We use the pronoun las.

 the indirect object.

-the pronoun nos is already in the sentence
+The pronoun nos is already in the sentence

 If we follow the ID rule, our final sentence is: